 For those interested in volunteering, more information can be found HERE https://www.superiorspringtrailrace.com/read-first/

 Superior Hiking Trail Association

-Historically the Superior “Spring” Trail Race is held the weekend before Memorial Day weekend.
-The likely date for 2019 (subject to approval of permits and subject to change) Saturday May 18th, 2019
+Historically the Superior “Spring” Trail Race has been held the weekend before Memorial Day weekend.
+The 2024 race will be held on May 18, 2024.